IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

        update.

    max_bytes_in_flight (0):
+   : The maximum number of bytes in flight in the last round trip.

+   max_bytes_in_flight_prev (0):
-   : The maximum number of bytes in flight over a sliding time window,
+   : The maximum number of bytes in flight in previous round trip.
-       i.e., transmitted but not yet acknowledged bytes.

    send_wnd (0):
    : Upper limit to how many bytes can currently be transmitted.